Offshore Trusts Explained: A Complete Guide for 2026

 • Protector (Optional): A safeguard who oversees or can replace trustees, acting as a “trust protector.”
 Q Wealth often suggests including a protector to minimize the risk of trustee conflict or incapacity.

-• Beneficiary: Individuals or entities entitled to distributions.
-The trust must clearly define beneficiaries to ensure a smooth estate planning structure.
+• Beneficiary: An individual or entity entitled to distributions.
+The trust must clearly define its beneficiaries to ensure a smooth estate-planning structure.

 The Primary Benefits of an Offshore Trust